 You and your health care provider can also discuss your infant's sleep plan.
 For more information, see the resources at the end of this document.

 Make Every Sleep a Safer Sleep

 Place baby on their back to sleep

 Put your baby to sleep on their back for every sleep, whether it's naptime or nighttime.
-Babies can breathe well on their back, and will not choke on their spit-up or saliva.

 Use a firm mattress free of hazards